 Alternatively, you can add this file to the Exclusion list in Windows Security or remove the DST.exe file from the startup programs list.
 For this open Task Manager and switch to the Startup tab.
 Under it locate the DST.exe file entry, right-click it and choose the Disable option.

-All the methods highlighted above assumes importance since an app that is safe to use can be identified as harmful.
-This happens because Microsoft wants to keep you safe and so at times, err on the side of caution.
+All the methods highlighted above assume importance since an app that is safe to use can be identified as harmful.
+This happens because Microsoft wants to keep you safe, and so at times, it errs on the side of caution.
 You can override this restriction, add an app to the list of safe or allowed apps to prevent them from being blocked, and use your computer normally.

 Hope it helps!